Qiucha/Spotify-Playlist-Extractor/README.md

 Check the user information which would be read by the program, agree with your own risks!

 ### Step 4
-Wait for a few seconds to probably few minute until the browser pops up with `all done!` message.
+Wait for a few seconds to probably few minutes until the browser pops up with `all done!` message.

 The process time depends on the size of your playlists.